jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 public bool BlackBox(bit[] Input)
 ```

-However, in this case instead of having a constant or balance function, we know that the oracle function, $f$,
+However, in this case instead of having a constant or balanced function, we know that the oracle function, $f$,
 performs a bitwise dot product of the input bit string $x=x_0x_1...x_{n-1}$
 with some fixed (albeit unknown) bit string $s=s_0s_1...s_{n-1}$.
 That is